cullylarson/local-s3-site-backup/readme.md

 These are the config file parameters.
 All of them must be set.
 If you change any parameters related to the naming or location of backup files (e.g `backupDest`, `backupFileFormat`, `endpoint`, `bucket`, `dbPrefix`, `filesPrefix`), backups previously made will no longer be recognized.

 - **db**.
 The username, password, database name, and port used to connect to MySQL to fetch the site's data.
     - **backupDest**.
 The absolute path to the folder to store database backups.
+Folders named 'daily', 'weekly', and 'montly' will be created in this folder.
 For example: `/home/backups/abound/db`)
     - **backupFileFormat**.
 The format of database backup files.
 Can, and must, use `[DATE]` (case sensitive) in the format, and it will be replaced with the data in the format `YYYYMMDD`.
 Do not include a file extension, this will be addd automatically.
 This must be different from `files.backupFileFormat`.
 For example:`abound.college-db-[DATE]`)
 - **files**.
 Information for file backups.
     - **source**.
 The absolute path to the site files.
 For example: `/home/abound/abound.college`)
     - **backupDest**.
 The absolute path to the folder to store file backups.
+Folders named 'daily', 'weekly', and 'montly' will be created in this folder.
 For example: `/home/backups/abound.college/files`)
     - **backupFileFormat**.
 The format of file backup files.
 Can, and must, use `[DATE]` (case sensitive) in the format, and it will be replaced with the data in the format `YYYYMMDD`.
 Do not include a file extension, this will be addd automatically.
 This must be different from `db.backupFileFormat`.
 For example:`abound.college-files-[DATE]`)
 - **local**.
 Information about local backups.
     - **num**.
 The number of backups to keep.